Png Eng Huat

 Png Eng Huat (方荣发 (Fāng Róngfā); born 9 December 1961) is a Singaporean politician and businessman.
-A member of the opposition Worker's Party (WP), he was the Member of Parliament for Hougang SMC between 2012 and 2020.
+A member of the opposition Workers' Party (WP), he was the Member of Parliament for Hougang Single Member Constituency (SMC) between 2012 and 2020.

 Although he stepped down as an MP for Hougang SMC prior to the 2020 general election, he still remains active in politics.